Smederevo: Modern

-During the First Serbian Uprising in 1806, the city became the temporary capital of Serbia, as well as the seat of the Praviteljstvujušči sovjet, a government headed by Dositej Obradović.
+During the First Serbian Uprising in 1806, the city became the temporary capital of Serbia, as well as the seat of the Praviteljstvujušči sovjet ("governing council"), a government headed by Dositej Obradović.
 The first basic school was founded in 1806.
 During World War II, the city was occupied by German forces, who stored ammunition in the fortress.
 On 5 June 1941, a catastrophic explosion severely damaged the fortress, killing nearly 2,000 residents.

 After World War II, Smederevo became an industrial and cultural center of Podunavlje District.
-Under the overall industrial development of Socialist Federal Republic of Yugoslavia, the city received a boost in infrastructure.
-Due to the ideal geographical position of Smederevo, socialist government supported building of roads, apartment buildings and tens of factories.
+Under the overall industrial development of the Socialist Federal Republic of Yugoslavia, the city received a boost in infrastructure.
+Due to the ideal geographical position of Smederevo, the socialist government supported the building of roads, apartment buildings and dozens of factories.

-Some of the most notable factories built and renewed in period between 1950s until the end of 1980s were Zelvoz (Heroj Srba during the period of SFRJ), renewed in 1966. and a new steel plant built on outskirts of Smederevo at that time, Sartid (MKS during the period of SFRJ) which was completely operational in 1971.
+Some of the most notable factories built and renewed in period between 1950s until the end of 1980s were Zelvoz (called Heroj Srba under the SFR Yugoslavia), renewed in 1966, and a new steel plant built on outskirts of Smederevo at that time, Sartid (formerly MKS), which was completely operational in 1971.

 Settlements

-Aside the city of Smederevo, the administrative area includes the following 27 settlements (number of population according to 2011 census in brackets):
+Besides the city of Smederevo, the administrative area includes the following 27 settlements (population according to the 2022 census in brackets):